thewillwill/job-queue-api/README.md

 ## Future Improvements
 - Add feature to check if URL already exists in database and return stored html without re-scraping.
 A flag could also be provided if the user wanted to force a re-scrape for an existing url.
-- Add /:id post route so users can re-scrape html (update stored html) for an existing ID
+- Add `/:id` post route so users can re-scrape html (update stored html) for an existing id
+- Add extra validation to Mongoose schema
+- Add version information to API

 ## Created By
 * [William Brooks](https://github.com/thewillwill)